beam4/buildchurchsite/index.md

 #### The initial sales plan

-I think I can pursuade Chinese transducer to setup a fecility in India, in a short time after we start.
+I think I can pursuade Chinese transducer repair supplier to setup a fecility in India, in a short time after we start.
 I think India market is attactive.

 The online advertising are suppose to help us to sale ultrasound machines, I will negotiate with a Canada company as well as an american company to sale their invetotry to let us have commission from sales, by exchange I can provide free digital advice for small business, I think it is attractive.I will do it shortly after we start.